peterwwillis/devopsyoga-content/methods/index.md

 ## Beginning to implement DevOps Methods
 [This Link][7] provides some guidance on how to begin implementing the methods.

+### On [Team Organization][13]
+Often there is a tendency to produce functionally-oriented team structure (vertically-aligned organizational structure - think silos of sysadmins, network admins, dbadmins, etc) to minimize and centralize the amount of technical specialization.
+But this can often lead to long lead times for finishing tasks, which adds delays.

+Instead, by using market-oriented teams (horizontally-aligned - think product teams of testing, securing, deployment, support, etc), team members are more available to address tasks specific to a product as the task is needed to be solved.
+This provides more of a Lean-style of pulling new work items when they are needed, rather having to push work somewhere and wait for it to be completed.
+This of course also depends on a high amount of independence, cross-functional skills, and automation.

+These teams work better with reliable estimates of expected lead time for new tasks.
+Tracking metrics of work completion (as part of a value stream map above, for example) can help make these workflows more efficient.

 [1]: https://www.bmc.com/blogs/devops-vs-agile-whats-the-difference-and-how-are-they-related/
 [2]: https://blog.docker.com/2015/05/docker-three-ways-devops/
 [3]: https://blog.docker.com/2015/06/docker-three-ways-devops-2/